I often update more than one page or post before I get a chance to publish them,

 files to be the title, and the second line to be blank, a la

 blogpost.sh has gone through a few iterations.
-I store my post files in
+I used to store my post files

-determine which post files were modified.
-That worked, but it tied publishing
+svn st to determine which post files were modified.
+That worked, but it tied

 Next, I tried hashing all of the post files and comparing them to the stored